kmtheobald/limestone/2024/make_it_sprout.md

 Our light that's theirs; their hallowed might\
 to build a world dug out from sand\
-to build it well lest we, unmanned,\
+and build it well lest we, unmanned,\
 with greedy mouths take out a bite.

 I search within for them without\